 The toy-size Japanese Chin has a catlike nature that includes the desire to be in high places, the ability to climb, and the tendency to wash themselves.
 They also sometimes bat at objects much like a cat would.

 The Lhasa Apso thinks they’re a large dog–a very large dog.

-Bred for hundreds of years to be a royal watchdog, the modern Lhasa approaches life the way his forebears did–they are a loyal guardian of home and family.
+Bred for hundreds of years to be a royal watchdog, the modern Lhasa approaches life the way their forebears did–they are loyal guardians of home and family.

 Playful and gentle, the Lowchen is a great companion for children and adults alike.

-Throughout their long history, the Maltese has been given many names, such as the “Melitae Dog,” “Ye Ancient Dogge of Malta,” the “Roman Ladies Dog,” “The Comforter,” the “Spaniel Gentle,” the “Bichon,” the “Maltese Lion Dog,” and the “Maltese Terrier.”
+Throughout their long history, the Maltese has had many names, such as “Melitae Dog,” “Ye Ancient Dogge of Malta,” “Roman Ladies Dog,” “The Comforter,” “Spaniel Gentle,” “Bichon,” “Maltese Lion Dog,” and “Maltese Terrier.”

 Today, they’re known simply as the Maltese.

 16. Maltese Shih Tzu

 Originally bred to be completely non-shedding–which is a misnomer since that’s not physically possible–the Maltese succeeds to some degree, since they’re a low-shedding companion.

 However, the Maltese Shih Tzu is much more than that.
 They’re loving, loyal family members.